-• Transmission Group: the category used to group associated transmission elements and/or generation facilities, specified along with timeframe.
+• Transmission Group: the category used to group associated transmission elements and/or generation facilities and/or electricity storage facilities, specified along with timeframe.
 There are some groups with the same name succeeded by a number.
 These were created to account for all possible combinations of the elements within that group.
 For example, if the original Transmission Grouping was defined as Group A, for implementation it was broken down into Group A (1) and Group A (2) as follows:

-Transmission Grouping Transmission element Threshold
+Transmission Grouping Transmission element Threshold Group

 Group A Line A/Line B 1 Original Group

-Line C Original Group
+Line C

-Group A (1) Line A 1
+Group A (1) Line A 1 Implemented

-Line C Implemented
+Line C Groups

-Group A (2) Line B 1 Groups
+Group A (2) Line B 1 Implemented

-Line C J
+Line C Groups